Orb of Creation on Steam - User reviews, Price & Information

-Orb of Creation is an active incremental-puzzle game in which you recreate the world with nothing but magic and ingenuity.
+Orb of Creation is a non-idle incremental-puzzle game in which you recreate the world with nothing but magic and ingenuity.
 Conjure resources, buy upgrades, and become an all-powerful wizard!

-Orb of Creation is a casual, magic and strategy game developed and published by MarpleGames.
+Orb of Creation is a magic, casual and strategy game developed and published by MarpleGames.

-Released on March 31st 2022 is available in English only on Windows.
+Released on June 23rd 2026 is available in English on Windows and MacOS.

 The Steam community has classified Orb of Creation into these genres: